emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 We would like to thank G. Wilson and the Software Carpentry instructor community for providing the initial inspiration for this paper and the discussion held at
 <https://github.com/swcarpentry/site/issues/797>.
 We thank K. Hinsen, G. Pugh,
 and W. Turner for comments on the draft manuscript.
+Contributions from J. W.
-Contributions from JWH, an employee of the U.S. Environmental Protection Agency (EPA) have not been subjected to the Agency's peer and administrative review.
+Hollister, an employee of the US Environmental Protection Agency (EPA) have not been  subjected to the Agency's peer and administrative review.
 Therefore, the conclusions and opinions drawn are solely those of the author(s) and are not necessarily the views of the Agency.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.
-SM would like to thank Dr. Laurence Tratt for reviewing an early draft of this paper.
+S. Mount would  like to thank Dr. Laurence Tratt for reviewing an early draft of this paper.

 \newpage